Let me ask you this:

 #1.
 Copyright info – Make it clear that the content of your website is protected and copyrighted, and that plagiarism is prohibited!
 Copyright info should ideally be placed right at the bottom of your main website footer.

 #2.
-Contact information - As I mentioned earlier, most people tend to scroll down to the footer section to find contact information for a website.
-It’s essential that you add yours to your footer, especially if you haven’t included a link to your contact page in the main navigation, where most websites will have.
+Contact Information – As I mentioned earlier, most people tend to scroll down to the footer section to find contact information for a website.
+It’s essential that you add yours to your footer, especially if you haven’t included a link to your contact page in the main navigation, which most websites will have.

 Your contact information can be a mailing address, telephone number, and email address.